phillvancejr/Cpp-Go-Zig-Odin/langton_ant/README.md

 board :: [?]int{ 0..width*height=1 }
 ```
 ## Janet
-Janet compiled a little slower than I expected for this simpel project, but it was cool to develop it live
+Janet compiled a little slower than I expected for this simple project, but it was cool to develop it live
 ### compile times
 ranked according to cached times
 <table>